Py-get/TWTR/README.md

 In local_settings.py, be sure to add the handle of the Twitter user you want your _ebooks account to be based on.
 To make your tweets go live, change the DEBUG variable to False.

-Edit lines 141 and 142 to a directory where you save images you want the bot to post.
+Edit lines 141 and 142 of ebooks.py to a directory where you save images you want the bot to post.
 By default it has a 1/10 chance to post images.
 This can be changed by editting ODDS2 in local_settings.py

-Consider changing line 92 to end in a 1 not a 2.
+Consider changing line 92 of ebooks.py to end in a 1 not a 2.
 This was changed from heroku_ebooks to allow for smaller accounts but I can't speak for how reliable it is anymore.

 Install [python-twitter](https://github.com/bear/python-twitter)